South Korea joins elite club with test of sub-launched ballistic missile

 Satellite imagery taken last week and published by North Korea-watching website 38 North showed roughly 10,000 troops had massed in Pyongyang, apparently for training.
 Yonhap, quoting unidentified military sources, said they were likely to take part in a parade Thursday, given the status of preparations.

-Last October, the North held a massive military parade to mark the 75th anniversary of the ruling party’s founding, unveiling a monster new intercontinental ballistic missile and a new SLBM.
+Last October, North Korea held a massive military parade to mark the 75th anniversary of the ruling party’s founding, unveiling a monster new intercontinental ballistic missile and a new SLBM.

 SLBMs are harder to detect than conventional land-based missiles and would match recent developments by Pyongyang, which has showcased a number of different types of the sub-launched weapons in recent years, as well as a new submarine that is capable of carrying them.